BrianWill/pigeon/docs/go-lang.md

 ## packages

 Go source files are organized into ***packages***.
-The first line of code in a source file must be a *package statement* stating the name of its containing package:
+The first line of code in a source file must be a *package statement* stating the name of the file's containing package:

 ```
 package foo            // this source file is part of a package called 'foo'